 I keep a jar by the kitchen sink.
-It makes my hands feel less itchy and rough after watching a bunch of dishes.
+It makes my hands feel less itchy and rough after washing a bunch of dishes.

-Make a variety of DIY coffee scrub recipes!
+Make a variety of DIY scrub recipes!

 You can use any leftover pumpkin spice from Thanksgiving if you like.
 Or you can experiment with other ground spices like ginger or clove.

 Another way to change up the scrub recipe is to use a flavored coffee like toasted hazelnut or French vanilla.

 Have fun, experiment, and go through your baking cabinet and spice rack and use up some of those extracts and spices that you have too many bottles of!

 It could happen, especially if your drains are already clogged with hair.